Eminent Scientist Rigoberto Hernandez Knows How the Tiniest Things Have Big Impact

 In the Twittersphere, people and organizations are keen on cementing their identity for the world to recognize and remember them.
 Sometimes Twitter handles are infused with cultural meaning or humor.
 For theoretical and computational chemist Rigoberto Hernandez, a deep passion for chemistry is a clear marker of his social media identity, @EveryWhereChem.
 Twitter is the outlet he uses to explain in plain language how chemistry is responsible for every facet of existence.

-Hernandez, who will give the Eminent Scientist Lecture at the ACS Spring 2020 National Meeting in Philadelphia, PA, on March 23, was born in Havana, Cuba.
+Hernandez, was born in Havana, Cuba.
 He moved to Spain as a small child, but his family later settled in Miami, FL, where he grew up.
 He went on to Princeton University, graduating with degrees in chemical engineering and mathematics in 1989.
 He earned his Ph.D. in theoretical chemistry from the University of California, Berkeley, in 1993.
 Hernandez is the Gompf Family Professor in the Department of Chemistry at the Johns Hopkins University.
 He is also the director of the Open Chemistry Collaborative in Diversity Equity (OXIDE) and codirector (and cofounder) of the Center for Computational Molecular Science and Technology.
 He also recently served on the Board of Directors of the American Chemical Society.

 inChemistry had a chance to talk with Hernandez about his personal climb through the chemistry ranks, his work on modeling the macroscale effects of nanostructures, and the critical need for a diverse scientific community.